Basic quantum subroutines: finding multiple marked elements and summing numbers: Introduction

-where the last inequality follows from concavity of the square-root function and~$\Delta \geq 1$.
-In other words, our upper bound is suboptimal for quantum counting, especially in the regime where~$\Delta$ is large.
-This is no surprise given that our algorithm finds all ``large'' elements, which in the counting setting would amount to finding all ones.
-We leave it as an open problem whether one can obtain a quantum algorithm for approximate summing of vectors $v \in [0,1]^N$ that matches the approximate counting complexity when applied to $v \in \{0,1\}^N$.
+We highlight two ranges of parameters.
+On the one hand, when $\Delta$ is large, our upper bound is suboptimal for quantum counting.
+For example, when $\Delta=k/2$ (i.e.,~$\delta = 1/2$), our algorithm uses $O(\sqrt{N})$ queries whereas the approximate counting algorithm from~\cite[Thm.~18]{bhmt:countingj} uses only $O(\sqrt{N/k})$ queries.
+This is no surprise given that our algorithm finds all ``large'' elements, which in the counting setting amounts to finding all ones.
+On the other hand, when $\Delta$ is a small constant, say $\Delta=1$, the approximate counting lower bound shows that our upper bound is essentially tight.
+To see this, note if one had a quantum algorithm for computing~$(1 \pm \delta)$-multiplicative approximations of sums with quantum query complexity $O(\sqrt{N}/\delta^c)$ (that succeeds with probability $\geq 2/3$), this would give an upper bound of $O(\sqrt{N} k^c)$ for finding an additive~$\Delta = 1$-approximation of~$k$.
+The lower bound becomes $\Omega(\sqrt{k(N-k)})$ when~$\Delta = 1$, and so we must have~$\sqrt{N} k^c \geq \sqrt{k (N-k)}$, i.e., $c \geq 1/2$.
+We leave it as an open problem whether one can obtain a quantum algorithm for approximate summing of vectors $v \in [0,1]^N$ that matches the approximate counting complexity when applied to $v \in \{0,1\}^N$ for the entire range of parameters $N,k,\Delta$.